 Key enabling technologies for this vision include SDN (Software Defined Networking) and NFV (Network Functions Virtualisation).
 SDN and NFV are complementary but increasingly co-dependent in order for the benefits of software-defined networking to be fully realized.

-The ETSI NFV ISG undertakes work in 2-year phases as agreed by the ETSI Director General.
+ETSI NFV ISG undertakes work in 2-year phases.

-In the first 2-year phase, the initial focus of the NFV ISG was:
+In its first 2-year phase, the initial focus of the NFV ISG was:

-to include applicable standards, where they already exist, into industry services and products
+- to include applicable standards, where they already existed, into industry services and products

-to simultaneously develop new technical requirements with the goal of stimulating innovation and fostering an open ecosystem of vendors
+- to develop new technical requirements with the goal of stimulating innovation and fostering an open ecosystem of vendors

 The original vision outlined in the joint-operator white paper published in October 2012 was: